ollama/ollama/README.md

 - 🧩 **Modelfile Builder**: Easily create Ollama modelfiles via the web UI.
 Create and add characters/agents, customize chat elements, and import modelfiles effortlessly through [OllamaHub](https://ollamahub.com/) integration.

 - ⚙️ **Many Models Conversations**: Effortlessly engage with various models simultaneously, harnessing their unique strengths for optimal responses.
 Enhance your experience by leveraging a diverse set of models in parallel.

+- 💬 **Collaborative Chat**: Harness the collective intelligence of multiple models by seamlessly orchestrating group conversations.
+Use the **'@'** command to specify the model, enabling dynamic and diverse dialogues within your chat interface.
+Immerse yourself in the collective intelligence woven into your chat environment.

 - 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible API for versatile conversations alongside Ollama models.
 Customize the API Base URL to link with **LMStudio, Mistral, OpenRouter, and more**.